bildlich/textfiles-to-mongodb/README.md

 # textfiles-to-mongodb

-A python script to parse a bunch of english-language textfiles and try to extract phrases.
+A python script to parse a bunch of english-language text files and try to **extract sentences**.
 The results are stored in a MongoDB collection, one entry for every sentence.
 A document in the collection will look like this:

     {
       u'_id':ObjectId('5777f6947eecd42dd933589e'),